Monitor Kafka Streams Applications in Confluent Cloud

 1. In Cloud Console, navigate to your Kafka cluster’s overview page, and in the navigation menu, click Kafka Streams.

-The Kafka Streams page displays a list of all the Kafka Streams applications running in your Kafka cluster.
-The displayed metrics are aggregated across all the Kafka Streams applications in your Kafka cluster.
+The Kafka Streams page displays a list of all the Kafka Streams applications running in your Kafka cluster, along with metrics aggregated across all the Kafka Streams applications in your Kafka cluster.

 • Application Name: The name of the Kafka Streams application.